Top Tips for Preparing for Your Abdominoplasty

 Key Takeaways

-• Understand the abdominoplasty procedure and set realistic expectations for results to ensure satisfaction.
+• Understand the abdominoplasty procedure and set realistic expectations.

-• Preparing your body with a healthy lifestyle, stable weight, and cessation of smoking is crucial for optimal recovery.
+• Preparing your body with a stable weight and cessation of smoking is crucial for optimal recovery.

 • Establishing a supportive home environment and a clear plan for post-surgery care helps facilitate a smoother recovery process.